WHO WERE THE SAFAVIDS?

 His followers openly called Shaikh Junaid God, and his son [Haidar], son of God.
-They praised him thus: "He is the Living One, there is no God but he."
+They praised him thus: "He is the Living One, there is no God but he".Sunni historian Fazl Allah at court of Yacub Aq Qoyunlu

 The Tomb of Shaikh Safi al-Din, Ardabil

-Junaid looked for support from the Aq-Qoyunlu - which he, surprisingly, received: even marrying the sister of Uzun Hasan.
-As an Islamic militant, he set out to wage jihad against the Christian communities in Georgia - to do this he had to cross Shirvan: its ruler objected and he was killed.
+Junaid looked for support from the Aq-Qoyunlu - which he surprisingly received: even marrying the sister of Uzun Hasan.
+As an Islamic militant, he set out to wage jihad against the Christian communities in Georgia - to do this he had to cross Shirvan: its ruler objected, and he died in the ensuing battle.
 His son Haidar was brought up by Uzan Hasan, eventually marrying his daughter Halima.
 Haidar adopted the taj, a red turban which was the symbolic headgear for his Türkmen followers, known as the Qizilbash ("Red-heads" or "Redcaps").
-But Haidar was killed like his father in Shirvan, on a similar anti-Christian mission -establishing them both as martyred saints in the eyes of their followers.
-He was betrayed by his cousin Yacub, (who had succeeded Uzun Hasan in 1478) who doubtless saw Haidar's ambitions -and the Qizilbash - as a threat to himself, and wanted to suppress them.
+But Haidar was killed like his father in Shirvan, on a similar anti-Christian mission - establishing them both as martyred saints in the eyes of their followers.
+He was betrayed by his cousin Yacub, (who had succeeded Uzun Hasan in 1478) who doubtless saw Haidar's ambitions - and the Qizilbash - as a threat to himself, and wanted to suppress them.
 Haidar's sons were imprisoned by the Aq-Qoyunlu.
 When Ali Sultan (nominally head of the Order) was killed by them in 1494, the younger son Ismail escaped.
 He was only seven, but was now head of the Safiyya community.
 He fled to Gilan (on the southwestern shore of the Caspian) where he was educated by a Shi'i (of sorts) tutor - like his grandfather Junaid, he nurtured delusions of divine status.

 SHAH ISMAIL I (1501 - 1524)